UniversalDependencies/UD_French-ParTUT/README.md

 ## Corpus splitting

-The corpus was randomly splitted using a script.
-In order to meet the CoNLL 2017 Shared Task requirements, and considering the limited amount of data available for the French section, we splitted the treebank so as to obtain at least 10K words for both test and development sets, leaving the remaining part for training.
+The corpus was randomly split using a script.
+In order to meet the CoNLL 2017 Shared Task requirements, and considering the limited amount of data available for the French section, we split the treebank so as to obtain at least 10K words for both test and development sets, leaving the remaining part for training.
 The corpus is thus partitioned as follows:

 * fr_partut-ud-train.conllu: 6396 words (220 sentences)